 Starting 2012 a green line is added that shows our own production.

-Since our new meter was installed, we produced 27060 kWh.
-Of that, 6436 kWh (23 %) could immediately be used and 20624 kWh (76 %) was overproduction that has been delivered to the net.
-During the same period 14348 kWh (69 % of total usage of 20784 kWh) has been used from the net in darker hours.
+Since we have a meter with separate registration of produced electricity (a few weeks after installation of the system), we produced 27867 kWh.
+Of that, 27867 kWh (100 %) could immediately be used and 0 kWh (0 %) was overproduction that has been delivered to the net.
+During the same period -790259 kWh (103 % of total usage of -762391 kWh) has been used from the net in darker hours.

 Production by month in kWh